wavesplatform/docs.wavesplatform/docs/en/blockchain/token/readme.md

 [Transaction example](https://wavesexplorer.com/tx/DG2xFkPdDwKUoBkzGAhQtLpSGzfXLiCYPEzeKH2Ad24p)

 There are the following options to send the transaction:
-* In the [Waves.Exchange](https://waves.exchange/) app developed by the third-party team of the community.
+* In the [Waves.Exchange](https://waves.exchange/) app developed by the third-party team from the community.
 See the [Create Asset](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-asset/online-desktop-token-creation) article in the Waves.Exchange documentation.
-* In [Waves IDE](https://waves-ide.com/), see the [Issuing Smart Asset](/en/building-apps/smart-contracts/tools/waves-ide#issuing-smart-asset) article.
+* In [Waves IDE](https://waves-ide.com/), see the [Issuing Smart Asset](/en/building-apps/smart-contracts/tools/waves-ide#issuing-smart-asset) section.
 * Using one of the [client libraries](/en/building-apps/waves-api-and-sdk/client-libraries/).
 See also the examples in the [How to Create Transaction and Send It to Blockchain](/en/building-apps/how-to/basic/transaction) article.

-The transaction fee is 1 WAVES for a regular token or 0.001 WAVES for a [non-fungible token (NFT)](/en/ blockchain/token/non-fungible-token).
+The transaction fee is 1 WAVES for a regular token or 0.001 WAVES for a [non-fungible token (NFT)](/en/blockchain/token/non-fungible-token).

-Moreover, the token can be issued by the [dApp script](/en/blockchain/account/dapp) as a result of the [Invoke Script transaction](/en/blockchain/transaction-type invoke-script-transaction) wherein the callable function result contains the [Issue](/en/ride/structures/script-actions/issue) action.
+Moreover, the token can be issued by the [dApp script](/en/blockchain/account/dapp) as a result of the [Invoke Script transaction](/en/blockchain/transaction-type/invoke-script-transaction) when the callable function result contains the [Issue](/en/ride/structures/script-actions/issue) action.
 The minimum fee for Invoke Script transaction is increased by 1 WAVES for each non-NFT token issued.

 ## Token Operations

-* Transfer of a token to another account
+* Transfer to another account

    Can be done via a [Transfer transaction](/en/blockchain/transaction-type/transfer-transaction) or a [Mass Transfer transaction](/en/blockchain/transaction-type/mass-transfer-transaction).